2021 Wake Forest Demon Deacons football team

 The 2021 Wake Forest Demon Deacons football team represented Wake Forest University during the 2021 NCAA Division I FBS football season.
 The team was led by eighth-year head coach Dave Clawson, and played their home games at Truist Field at Wake Forest in Winston-Salem, North Carolina, competing in the Atlantic Coast Conference (ACC).
 The Demon Deacons clinched the Atlantic Division for the first time since 2006 and appeared in the ACC Championship game against Pittsburgh.

-Previous season

-The 2020 team finished with a record of 4–5, 3–4 in ACC play in the COVID-19 shortened season.
-Wake Forest had scheduled games against Appalachian State, Old Dominion, Villanova, Duke, Miami, Notre Dame, and Florida State, but these were cancelled due to the pandemic.
-The Demon Deacons were invited to the Duke's Mayo Bowl, losing 28–42 to Wisconsin.

 Preseason

 ACC poll

 The ACC media days were held on July 26, 2021.
 In the conference preseason polls, the Demon Deacons were predicted to finish in fifth place in the Atlantic Division.